rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: I also want to make broader point: I'm not saying that people I talked to represent the broader community, but it behooves us to realize that we can't really evaluate benefits of orthogonality without talking to developers and making sure they can even see that there are axes in place in the first place.

-AWB: and when you talk to developers who have already been using some syntax to do this, that's a different sample than talking to developers who have not had a syntax.
+AWB: And when you talk to developers who have already been using some syntax to do this, that's a different sample than talking to developers who have not had a syntax.

 SD: From the F12 development perspective, I've had to remove the word "proto" from Intellisense when they type in `window.`...the average JavaScript developer doesn't think this deeply.
 We've had to remove things because people don't know this stuff.